(Last Updated on : 13/05/2014)

-Nawariageets are the waterman`s songs, a part of the folk music of Assam
+Nawariageets are the boatmen's songs, a part of the folk music of Assam

 to Lord Krishna